cjerrington/cjerrington.github.io/src/posts/2023/2023-09-15-installing-nodejs-on-fedora.md

 ---
 _schema: default
-title: Installing NodeJS on Fedora
+title: Installing Node.js on Fedora
-excerpt: How to properly install NodeJS on Fedora 38
+excerpt: How to properly install Node.js on Fedora 38
 tags:
     - 100DaysToOffload
     - coding